-Our common stock and public warrants are listed on the Nasdaq Capital Market under the symbols "RGTI" and "RGTIW," respectively.
-On May 10, 2023, the last reported sales price of our common stock was \$0.4874 per share and the last reported sales price of our public warrants was \$0.0882 per warrant.
+The common stock is listed on The Nasdaq Capital Market ("Nasdaq") under the symbol "RGTI."
+On May 10, 2023, the last reported sales price of the common stock as reported on Nasdaq was \$0.4874 per share.

 We are an "emerging growth company" as defined under U.S. federal securities laws and, as such, have elected to comply with reduced public company reporting requirements.
 The Prospectus complies with the requirements that apply to an issuer that is an emerging growth company.